 San Diego Aikikai offers Beginner and Mixed level classes.

 The Beginner’s class is structured for new students wanting to try Aikido for the first time and for junior students wanting or requiring closer attention and practice of basics techniques.
+For beginner students, initial classes focus on learning how to fall.
+A basic grasp of falling techniques is necessary to ensure everyone’s safety.
+After about 3-4 classes, beginner students will join the class in regular practice.

 The Mixed class is tailored to the individual class participants.
 Depending on the class make up, basic, intermediate, or advanced techniques may be taught.
 Everyone may safely train in a mixed level class.